Chronic pain management in seniors — beyond the pill bottle

 The reality of chronic pain in older adults is that there's no magic solution.
 Pain can rarely be completely cured.
 The goal shifts to managing it, reducing it enough that your parent can do the things that matter to them, and preventing it from taking over their life.

 Medications are often part of the approach, but they come with real considerations.
 Over-the-counter pain relievers like ibuprofen or naproxen work for some people, but they carry risks of stomach problems, kidney problems, and increased cardiovascular risk in older adults, particularly with long-term use.
+The American Geriatrics Society's updated Beers Criteria lists NSAIDs as potentially inappropriate for chronic use in adults 65 and older due to these risks.
 Acetaminophen is gentler on the stomach but can cause liver problems if used at high doses or in people with liver disease.
 These medications also have a ceiling effect: beyond a certain dose, they don't help more, but the risks keep increasing.

 Stronger pain medications, including some prescription non-opioid options and opioid medications, are available.
-The prescription non-opioid options like tramadol or certain anti-seizure medications used for pain have various effects and risks.
-Opioids are effective for some types of pain but come with a complicated reputation and real risks including dependence, constipation, dizziness, and falls.
+Prescription non-opioid options like tramadol or certain anti-seizure medications used for pain have various effects and risks.
+Opioids are effective for some types of pain but come with real risks including dependence, constipation, dizziness, and falls.

-The other medication approaches include topical treatments that are applied to the skin directly, which help some people without the systemic side effects of oral medications.
-Anti-inflammatory medications.
-Medications originally designed for other purposes but found to help pain, like certain antidepressants or anti-seizure medications.
+Topical treatments applied to the skin directly help some people without the systemic side effects of oral medications.
+Medications originally designed for other purposes but found to help pain, like certain antidepressants or anti-seizure medications, are also used.

 Non-medication approaches matter tremendously.
 Physical therapy can help many types of pain by strengthening muscles, improving range of motion, and reducing the pain cycle.
 Heat and cold can provide temporary relief.
 Massage helps some people.
-Acupuncture has evidence supporting it for certain types of pain.
+Acupuncture has evidence supporting it for certain types of pain, and the American College of Physicians includes it in their clinical practice guidelines for chronic low back pain.
 Mindfulness and meditation help some people manage pain better.
 TENS units and other devices help some people.
 Occupational therapy can help people with chronic pain modify their activities to reduce pain while still maintaining function.

 The challenge is finding what works for your specific parent.
 Different people respond differently.
-Something that works beautifully for one person does nothing for another.
 This means some trial and error.
 It means working with healthcare providers who take pain seriously and are willing to be creative in their approach.

 The Opioid Reality

-This deserves specific discussion because it's fraught with misinformation and stigma.
+This deserves specific discussion because it's surrounded by misinformation and stigma.

-The reality is that opioid dependence, which is a physical dependence where the body needs the medication to function normally, is different from addiction, which is compulsive use and using despite harm.
+Opioid dependence, which is a physical dependence where the body needs the medication to function normally, is different from addiction, which is compulsive use despite harm.
 An older person taking an opioid as prescribed for pain is not an addict.
 They're a patient managing a symptom.
 If they need to stop the medication, they'll develop withdrawal symptoms, but that's dependence, not addiction.
+The CDC's updated prescribing guidelines emphasize that the goal is balancing adequate pain relief against risk, not withholding treatment from people who genuinely need it.

 That said, there are legitimate risks.
 Opioids cause constipation, which can be severe in older adults.
 They cause dizziness, sedation, and cognitive effects that put older people at risk for falls.
 They can interact with other medications in dangerous ways.
 They're not appropriate for all types of pain.
-They're not a first-line treatment.
 They should be used at the lowest dose needed and in conjunction with other pain management strategies, not as a standalone approach.

 But sometimes, after everything else has been tried, an opioid is what helps.
 The stigma around this, the implication that your parent is weak or addicted simply for taking a medication that helps them, is harmful.
-It keeps some people from accepting help they actually need.
 The conversation about your parent's pain should include an honest assessment of whether opioids might help, what the risks are, what monitoring would be in place, and what the goals of treatment are.
-It shouldn't include judgment.
+It should not include judgment.

 Living With Pain